 What financial help can you get?

 If you live in Scotland and choose to study full-time at a Scottish university or college, you will not have to pay tuition fees.
-However, you will need to apply to SAAS to have your tuition fees paid for you, as this is not automatic.
+But, this is not automatic – you need to apply to the Student Awards Agency Scotland (SAAS) to have your tuition fees paid for you.

-Scottish students who wish to study elsewhere in the UK will be charged the standard tuition fees for their chosen course provider, but may apply for a loan to cover the costs through SAAS.
+Scottish students who wish to study elsewhere in the UK will be charged the standard tuition fees for their chosen course provider, but may apply for a Tuition Fee Loan to cover the costs through SAAS.

-Part-time students with an individual income of up to £25,000 per year can apply for a fee grant.
+Part-time students with an individual income of up to £25,000 per year can apply for a Part-time Fee Grant (PTFG).
 The amount paid depends on your course.

 - The Young Student’s Bursary (YSB) is an annual payment for students aged 25 or younger who are classed as ‘dependent’.

-- Scottish-domiciled nursing and midwifery students may also apply for a non-income-assessed bursary (plus some additional allowances) for qualifying full-time courses at a Scottish university or college.
+- Scottish-domiciled paramedic, nursing and midwifery students may also apply for a non-income-assessed bursary for qualifying full-time courses at a Scottish university or college.

-- studying abroad is a compulsory part of your course – you can claim the cost of your journey abroad and medical insurance
+If studying abroad is a compulsory part of your course and is not a paid placement– you can claim certain travel costs.